ArthurSonzogni/chromiumos-platform2/crash-reporter/README.md

 ## Data Consent

-No crashes get collected without explicit consent from the device owner AND the currently logged in user.
-This is normally part of the OOBE setup flow (but can also be controlled via OS Settings).
+No crashes get collected if the device owner OR the currently logged in user opts out of the "crash reports and diagnostic" (UMA) control.
+This is normally part of the OOBE setup flow, but can also be controlled via OS Settings.
+Before the UMA checkbox is shown on the OOBE Terms of Service (ToS) page, crash collection and reporting are enabled by default to capture crashes during the pre-ToS phase of OOBE.
+Once consent is granted by the owner or user, their decision takes precedence and will be honored.

 Consent is first set up by the device owner and covers all users of that device.
-If no consent has been granted, then `crash_reporter`  will generally exit rather than doing any further processing (e.g. running collectors).
-If the device owner consents, users will be able to opt in or out as well, post M-103.
-`metrics_library` determines whether the currently logged-in-user consents to crash collection, with one exception: boot crash collection.
+If the device owner consents, users will be able to opt in or out as well, post M-103. `metrics_library` determines whether the currently logged-in-user consents to crash collection, with one exception: boot crash collection.

 When the device kernel panics or otherwise forcibly reboots, we use the `/home/chronos/boot-collect-consent` file to determine whether the user that was